Citation, DOI & article data

-Currently, multiple myeloma remains incurable, although the introduction of thalidomide, lenalidomide, and bortezomib (proteasome inhibitor) have provided significant survival gains 6.
+Currently, multiple myeloma remains incurable with a median survival of 5.5 years (range <6 months to >10 years) 14.
+The introduction of thalidomide, lenalidomide, and bortezomib (proteasome inhibitor) have provided significant survival gains 6.
 These are typically used in combination with older agents such as cyclophosphamide, melphalan, prednisolone and doxorubicin 6.

 Treatment response is usually assessed by measuring serum markers and bone marrow sampling.

 Stem-cell harvest and autologous stem cell transplant post-chemotherapeutic/radiotherapy bone marrow ablation are also used, although relapse is inevitable.

 As imaging is not required to diagnose multiple myeloma, assessment of treatment response does not necessitate imaging studies, with the exception of so-called "imaging plus minimal residual disease negative" status, which requires FDG PET.
 However, patients who have known lesions identified on radiologic studies of various modalities at baseline should have these reevaluated as part of response assessment.
 See the separate article on the International Myeloma Working Group response criteria.

 The main differential is that of widespread bony metastases.
 Findings that favor the diagnosis of bone metastases over that of multiple myeloma include:

 - more commonly affect the vertebral pedicles rather than vertebral bodies

 - although both entities have variable bone scan appearances (both hot and cold) unlike myeloma, extensive bony metastases rarely have a normal appearance

 - 1. Wolfgang Dähnert.
 Radiology Review Manual.
 (2003) ISBN: 9780781738958 - Google Books

 - 2. Ralph Weissleder.
 Primer of Diagnostic Imaging.
 (2007) ISBN: 9780323040686 - Google Books